Employer of Record

 Sick Leave

 After completing three months of service, employees in Qatar are entitled to sick leave with corresponding pay.
 This includes two weeks at 100% pay, followed by an additional four weeks at 50% pay.
 In cases where sickness extends beyond six weeks, unpaid sick leave, for a maximum of 12 weeks, becomes applicable.
-Employers may dismiss an employee without notice after this period, emphasizing the importance of medical certification for sick pay eligibility.
+Employers may dismiss an employee without notice after this period, subject to the Labour Law.
+Medical certification remains essential for sick pay eligibility.

 Maternity Leave